 On November 13, 2022, according to the Temporary Provision, the Company released an amount of approximately \$44.8 million out of its Exempt Profits and accordingly paid reduced tax of approximately \$2.9 million.
+The company operates as required by the provisions of the Temporary Provision to qualify for the reduced tax rate.

-As of December 31, 2023, we had accumulated tax-exempt income of approximately \$157.6 million that is attributable to our various Approved and Beneficiary Enterprise programs.
-If such tax-exempt income were to be distributed, it would be taxed at the reduced corporate tax rate applicable to such income, which would have amounted to approximately \$15.8 million of tax liability as of December 31, 2023.
+As of December 31, 2024, we had accumulated tax-exempt income of approximately \$157.6 million that is attributable to our various Approved and Beneficiary Enterprise programs.
+If such tax-exempt income were to be distributed, it would be taxed at the reduced corporate tax rate applicable to such income, which would have amounted to approximately \$15.8 million of tax liability as of December 31, 2024.